 Your products move through a vast network of manufacturers, distributors and wholesalers before they reach the customer.
 You’re well aware that an issue at one of the nodes in your supply chain might disrupt the entire chain.
 Could blockchain in manufacturing be the solution?

 Every link in the value chain needs correct, real-time information, shared rapidly between all parties.
 However, as in most supply chains, you are limited by the boundaries of traditional silo systems, where information is hardly shared between partners or even departments.

 You probably know blockchain from the cryptocurrency bitcoin.
 But did you know that blockchain is a broader technology that keeps a record of every transaction, production step, sale, etc. of a product on a decentralized platform and makes it immediately available at every step?

--> This video explains in a very clear and simple way how blockchain can make supply chain activities more transparent.
+This video below explains in a very clear and simple way how blockchain can make supply chain activities more transparent:

 1. Single source of information.
 All information about a specific product or flow is instantly made available to every party involved in the supply chain.

 As an example, Danish business conglomerate Maersk Line has built a blockchain solution that helps to manage and track shipping containers across the world by digitizing the end-to-end supply chain process.
 This can save the shipping industry billions of dollars by reducing admin costs and eliminating delays.

 Similarly, blockchain also improves end-to-end processes with regard to quality control.
 Manufacturers and customers who buy parts will have all the info on the origin of each part and the certificates it holds.
 All this data will be captured on a single platform.
 The fact that customers can check the origin of the parts (and make sure, for instance, that no child labor was involved) can contribute to a more ethical production system (source: Karim Lakhani, Harvard Business Review, Feb 2017).